AdamMurray/StereoMatchingVectorPascal/JAVA_GUI_INTERFACE_IDEA.md

 The important thing about this idea is that it's far from the focus of my project, so I shouldn't spend a huge amount of time on it.
 I need to get the main stuff done, and then write this in the spare time.
 It will, however, help my Java skills which will help get me a job probably, so it's a good thing to be working on.

+So, what should the GUI have:

+* A menu bar at the top, with the following items; exit, ...

+*